 Angie Makes — This is where I got my (FREE) theme.
 All of the themes available on this site are gorgeous!
-There are even tutorials on how to week your theme to your liking.
-I also got my logo from here too.
+There are even tutorials on how to tweak your theme to your liking.
+This site also has beautiful graphics and fonts.
 There are also some great FREEBIES!!

-MailChimp — Create email lists to have bloggers subscribe to your blog.
+MailChimp — Create email lists for bloggers to subscribe to your blog.
 Then you can send out newsletters, updates, freebies, and more.